Trbonnes/philosophers/README.md

 Extract from the Project Subject :

-" n this project, you will learn the basics of threading a process.
+" In this project, you will learn the basics of threading a process.
 You will learn how to make threads.
 You will discover the mutex. "

 ---